crisward/dokku-require/README.md

-(this isn't polished, but should work as describe - tested on dokku 4.*)
+(this isn't polished, but should work as described - tested on dokku 4.*)

 # Dokku Require